 It perhaps goes without saying that someone who is really determined will find a way to post something awful, regardless of what profanity filter you use.
 You should know that walking in.

-Your application and community management should be prepared on a way to address those issues quickly (for example, the ability to ban a repeat offender, audience-moderation such as content flags that will remove an entry if it's marked as flagged or offensive more than x time, etc.)
+Your application and community management should be prepared on a way to address those issues quickly (for example, the ability to ban a repeat offender, community-moderation such as content flags that will remove an entry if it's marked as flagged or offensive more than x time, etc.)